hackerceo/milsim-prop-alpha/README.md

 prop:
 ```
 grunt set-games
-grunt set-gzip --add=game1,game2,game3
+grunt set-games --add=game1,game2,game3
-grunt set-gzip --del=game1,game2,game3
+grunt set-games --del=game1,game2,game3
-grunt set-gzip --add=game1 --del=game2
+grunt set-games --add=game1 --del=game2
 ```

 #### `build`
-This command is used to build the deploy directory with Arduino-compatable code files as well as a data directory to be writtent to the SPIFF filesystem:
+This command is used to build the deploy directory with Arduino-compatable code files as well as a data directory to be written to the SPIFF filesystem:
 ```
 grunt build
 ```